Moussa Diaby: Aston Villa

 On 22 July 2023, Diaby joined Premier League club Aston Villa for an undisclosed fee, rejecting a move to the Saudi Pro League, which was reported to be a club-record £51.9 million reuniting with former PSG manager Unai Emery.
 On 27 July, Diaby scored minutes after coming on as a substitute in a 2–0 pre-season victory over Fulham in the Premier League Summer Series in the United States.
 On 12 August, he scored a goal on his Premier League debut in a 5–1 away defeat against Newcastle United.

 A goal that Diaby scored on 30 March 2024, in a 2–0 victory over Wolverhampton Wanderers, was given the Premier League Most Powerful Goal award, after being calculated by Opta to have been traveling at 109.84 km/h at the time it reached the goal – faster than any other goal in the Premier League that season.

 Al-Ittihad

 On 24 July 2024, after just one season in England, Diaby moved to Saudi Pro League club Al-Ittihad in a deal reportedly worth around €60 million.

+Return to Bayer Leverkusen

+On 1 September 2026, Diaby returned to Bundesliga club Bayer Leverkusen for a reported fee of €30 million.